nikolayquadrat/lpb-ex-ome-presession/README.md

 - **REVEL** ([Ioannidis et al. 2016](https://doi.org/10.1016/j.ajhg.2016.08.016)) **scores (May 2021 release with Ensembl transcript IDs)**.
 Downloaded manually from https://sites.google.com/site/revelgenomics/downloads.
 The panel require explicit transformation to be readable by VEP's REVEL plugin: (i) the published CSV is converted to TSV, (ii) chromosome names are prefixed with "chr" to match the reference assembly's UCSC-style naming, (iii) the column-header line is prefixed with "#" and the file is indexed via tabix -c '#' rather than tabix -S 1, ensuring tabix -h queries return the header line as expected by the plugin's column-detection routine.
 Two automated sanity checks validate the resulting file: a BRCA1 lookup at chr17:43106478 and a header-retrieval test.
 - **dbNSFP** v5.3.1a ([Liu et al. 2011](https://doi.org/10.1002/humu.21517) & [Liu et al. 2020](https://doi.org/10.1186/s13073-020-00803-9)).
 A collection of functional annotations and mutation effect prediction scores.
 Was supplied *manually* from genos.us and verified against its upstream MD5 checksum.

+#### 3b.
+Custom Singularity image for the VEP annotation
+This workflow uses a custom Singularity image for the VEP annotation step instead of the stock ensemblorg/ensembl-vep:release_112.0 container.
+The image is built from the official Ensembl VEP 112 container, with samtools added for LOFTEE support.
+LOFTEE requires samtools faidx during annotation, especially for checks involving the ancestral allele FASTA.
+Without samtools, VEP may still run, but LOFTEE can emit warnings such as Can't exec "samtools" and may produce incomplete or incorrect LoF, LoF_filter, and LoF_flags annotations.
+In particular, variants that should be downgraded by LOFTEE filters such as ANC_ALLELE may otherwise remain incorrectly classified as high-confidence LoF.
+The custom image is built once and stored as a local .simg file.
+The image preserves the official VEP 112 environment and only adds the missing runtime dependency required by LOFTEE.

 #### 4. Population-frequency annotation
 - gnomAD v4.1 exome sites VCFs were downloaded per chromosome (autosomes plus X and Y; ~184 GB total).
 A helper script (gnomad_strip_concat.sh) was generated and auto-invoked to strip each per-chromosome VCF to relevant AF columns (AF, AF_nfe, AF_afr, AF_amr, AF_eas, AF_sas, AF_fin, AF_asj, nhomalt, AC, AN) using bcftools 1.19 in parallel, concatenating the stripped files into a single bgzipped VCF (~30 GB final), and removing per-chromosome originals as each was processed to bound peak disk usage.

 #### 5. Clinical-significance annotation
 ClinVar GRCh38 was retrieved from a dated NCBI archive snapshot (archive_2.0/2026/clinvar_20260426.vcf.gz).
 ClinVar is attached to variants in the VEP step via --custom annotation, which copies the CLNSIG (clinical significance), CLNDN (disease name), CLNREVSTAT (review status), and CLNDISDB (disease database cross-references) INFO fields from the ClinVar record at matching coordinates onto the variant being annotated.